Step by Step How to Build a STUDIO – My Experience

 The door is also in!
 I found the perfect old barn door on FB Marketplace.
 This door seems to have made for this she shed, it’s just the right size.

-Siding – Important when you build your She Shed!
+Siding – Important when you build your Studio!

-I felt siding was very important because it defined much of the style of this she shed or art studio.
+I felt siding was very important because it defined much of the style of this studio.
 But, siding options are limited, especially because I wanted something old and authentic.
 I did find some wonderful old barn wood from Montana.
 Again, on FB Marketplace.
 But it was in the town of Thayne, Wyoming, almost 2 hours from our house.

 Siding going on.